Desert Cacti Indoor Care and Propagation Guide for Beginners

 Most Desert Cacti employ the CAM (Crassulacean Acid Metabolism).
 CAM plants are plants that harvest Carbon dioxide at night and use it during the day to make their food.

-Desert Cactuses are non-toxic to humans and pets.
+No. Desert Cacti are considered non-toxic to humans and pets.
 However, some have spines and thorns, though they are not poisonous it is advisable to wear gloves while handling to avoid injury.
-They are safe to grow indoors.

-Desert Cacti blossom in bright light to full sunlight with at least 2-3 hours of sunshine per day, average warmth of 16-280C, moderate humidity of 50-55% and moderately moist, well drained, cactus potting soil coupled with monthly feeding during the growing season.
+To care for a Desert Cactus indoors, provide bright light to full sunlight with at least 2-3 hours of sunshine per day, warmth of 16-280C, humidity of 50-55% and moderately moist, fast-draining potting soil coupled with monthly feeding in spring and summer.

 Young Desert Cacti require repotting annually during the growing season while mature plants are repotted when pot-bound.
 Keep reading for more on these growth conditions and how to provide them.